 - develop skills of critical analysis and evaluation and the promotion of understanding of people from different faith backgrounds and none.”

-At Dulwich Village C of E Infants' School RE is taught through discreet lessons for all three year groups.
+At Dulwich Village C of E Infants' School RE is taught through discrete lessons for all three year groups.
 The curriculum consists of two strands:

 - Learning about Religion